-Now that we know why finding a job abroad is awesome, use this infographic I created to find out how to find a job abroad in just 7 easy steps!
+Now that we know why finding a job abroad is awesome, use this infographic I created to provide you with information about how to find a job abroad in just 7 easy steps!

-I hope this article has helped ease any worries or doubts you may have had about finding a job abroad and I truly believe that the benefits to relationships, your career, long-term health and your career are 100% worth the difficulties that come with working abroad.
-That could be a good idea for my next article actually, the difficulties of moving abroad or working abroad, let me know if you think it could be useful!
+I hope this article has helped ease any worries or doubts you may have had about finding a job abroad and proved to you that working abroad is good for you.
+I truly believe that the benefits to relationships, your career, long-term health, and your career are 100% worth the difficulties that come with working abroad.
+That could be a good idea for my next article actually, the difficulties of moving abroad, let me know if you think it could be useful!
 So come on!
 I’ve told you how to do it and what all the benefits are, now go find yourself a great new job in record time!
-Also, if you think I missed any reasons as to why finding a job abroad is awesome, let me know so I can add it to the list!
+Also, if you think I missed any reasons as to why finding a job abroad is awesome, let me know so I can add them to the list!